QuTech-Delft/qtt/README.md

 # QuTech Tuning

-QTT is a Python-based framework developed by QuTech (TU Delft/TNO) for tuning and calibration of spin-qubits.
+QTT is a Python-based framework developed by QuTech (TU Delft/TNO) for tuning and calibration of quantum-dots and spin-qubits.

 Also see
 - [QuTech](https://http://qutech.nl/)